Beliavsky/Fortran-code-on-GitHub/README.md

 [forbear](https://github.com/szaghi/forbear): progress bar environment by szaghi and jhykes

+[Fortran Error Handler](https://github.com/samharrison7/fortran-error-handler): universal and comprehensive solution for applications requiring functional and robust error handling, utilising the power of modern object-oriented Fortran, by  Sam Harrison and KellerV

 [Fortran Equation Parser (feqparse)](https://github.com/FluidNumerics/feq-parse): equation parser Fortran class that is used to interpret and evaluate functions provided as strings, by Joe Schoonover

 [Fortran exceptions library](https://github.com/LightDA-assim/fortran_exceptions): provides exception handling for Fortran 2003 and later, based on the methodology of [Poppe et al. 2012](https://dl.acm.org/doi/10.1145/2338786.2338787)